f5devcentral/f5-agility-labs-waf/docs/waf302/module2-arcadiareview/module2.rst

 - Creation of an AWAF base policy (lab1)
 - Creating a template from a base policy (lab2)
 - Creating ASM Policies via Importing JSON Files (lab3)
-- Deploying to a 'secops testing' environemnt (lab4)
+- Deploying to a 'secops testing' environment (lab4)

 .. toctree::
    :maxdepth: 1